-“Sounds like you’re tryin’ to reassure yourself with the last bit there.
-If I take up this job offer, then it really is buried since I won’t be able to tell the Family or the Foxmans after without getting a round.”
+“Sounds like you’re tryin’ ta reassure yourself with the last bit there.
+If I take up this job offer, then it really is buried since I won’t be able to tell the Family or the Foxmans after without getting a round in the head.”
 Cadence hummed.
-“And after all this is sunk into the deep blue sea, you just continue on your merry way collectin’ Cens without repercussions for… how long?”
+“And after all this is sunk into the deep blue sea, you just continue on your merry way collectin’ cens without consequence for… how long?”

 “After this next round of sales, I’m leaving this city.
 Taking a leave of absence from the Family.”
 Verga paused.
 “So I can take care of my real family.”

 Cadence perked up at this and then raised a brow.
-“Y’know, I may be a bleedin’ heart, but ya gotta tell me a more convincing lie than that to try to win me over.”
+“Y’know, I may be a bleedin’ heart, but ya gotta tell me a more convincing lie than that ta try ta win me over.”

 Verga frowned.
 “No, it’s true.”
 He reached into his pocket with his free hand again and drew out a black-and-white photograph for her to see.
 Captured in its white frame was a pair.
 A slender, smiling man who looked as if he’d just walked out from a zen garden and a grinning girl with pigtails who looked around eight years of age.
 “She’s in Alhena right now waiting for me.”

 Not a good or smart move for him—showing his daughter like this, but Cadence would take what she could get.